 An MDS (minimum data set) coordinator interacts with admin and medical staff to ensure that patients' records meet government regulations.
-MDS coordinators are certified by the American Association of Nurse Assessment Coordinators (AANAC) through a 10-course online program.
-Most MDS coordinators are either licensed vocational nurses (LVN) or registered nurses (RN).
+MDS coordinators are certified by the American Association of Nurse Assessment Coordinators (AANAC) through a 10-course online program and most are either licensed vocational nurses (LVN) or registered nurses (RN).

 Consider the following when looking for MDS coordinator schools:

-- When choosing a nursing degree program for an LVN, RN or BSN program, a prospective student can consider the opportunities to gain hands-on clinical experience.
+- When choosing a nursing degree program for an LVN, RN or BSN program, a prospective student should consider the opportunities to gain hands-on clinical experience.

 - Typically, universities and colleges with long-established nursing degree programs have the strongest teachers and instructors.